Top Allergy and Asthma Triggers

 For a small number of people, these stings can be life-threatening, resulting in anaphylaxis.
 Symptoms may include itching and hives, swelling of tongue or throat, breathing difficulty, dizziness and intestinal issues.
 In severe cases, a rapid fall in blood pressure may result in shock and loss of consciousness.

 Air pollutants such as tobacco smoke, wood smoke, diesel exhaust, ozone, perfumes, household cleaners, and airborne chemicals off-gassing from furniture and carpeting can trigger asthma and allergies.
 Also, strong odors or sprays (perfumes, household cleaners, cooking fumes, paints or varnishes).

-Lifestyle factors also influence the onset and duration of allergic reactions:
+Lifestyle factors, such as strenuous physical exercise, medications and anxiety and stress, also influence the onset and duration of allergic reactions.